After You Arrive

 Effective July 1, 2013, Moneris (Memorial's clearing house for credit card payments) will charge a 1.95% convenience fee to those who use a credit card to make payments on student accounts.

-Tuition fees are due on January 4, 2018 for the winter semester: after this deadline, a late fee will be charged to your Memorial University financial account.
+Tuition fees are due on the first day of classes of each semester: after this deadline, a late fee will be charged to your Memorial University financial account.

-It takes wait two to three days for cards to be processed.
-Get your campus card from The Bookstore at UC2006.
-This card will give you access to many areas on campus, including the library.
+Once you have ordered your campus card online via your My MUN account you can pick it up from The Bookstore, UC2006.
+Cards will give you access to many areas on campus, including the library.

-Check your requirements: the English Placement Test determines the appropriate English course for which you should register.
+English Placement Test determines the appropriate English course for which you should register.
 This test should not be taken by ESL Intensive English Program students.
-Check your requirements for your EPT HERE
+Check requirements HERE

 How to update your contact information: